 “I’ve always been obsessed with drums.
 They fascinate me.
 Any other instrument – nothing.”—John Bonham

-Assuming then that Bonham is one of, if not the greatest drummer of all time we got curious about who would be considered his favourite percussionists.
+Assuming then, that Bonham is one of, if not the greatest drummer of all time, we got curious about who would be considered his favourite percussionists, the performers who made him stand up and take note.
 While Bonham never necessarily claimed these to be his favourite in writing, the drummer was an avid listener and admirer of all five—all for different reasons.

 John Bonham’s five favourite drummers:

 Arguably one of John Bonham’s greatest influences was the composer, bandleader and prolific jazz drummer, Gene Krupa.
-Famed for his energetic style and charismatic showmanship, a young Bonzo idolised the percussionist.
+Famed for his energetic style and charismatic showmanship, a young Bonzo idolised the percussionist and his unique style.

 Noted by his brother Michael on Bonham’s website, John was largely influenced by the 1956 biopic film The Benny Goodman Story in which Krupa played a starring role as the king of swing.
 Michael says that “John went to see the film with his dad” and that simply put for a young Bonzo, “Gene Krupa was God.”